-LEAD AND COPPER: The Cornell water system was required to sample for lead and copper in 2023.
-There were no violations of State standards.
-The State allows testing less frequently than once per year for certain contaminants such as lead and copper since the concentrations of these contaminants do not change frequently.
-We will comply with the Lead and Copper Rule Revisions (LCRR) when implemented in 2024.
+LEAD AND COPPER: The Cornell water system was not required to sample for lead and copper in 2024.
+The last lead and copper sampling occurred in 2023 and there were no violations of standards.
+NYSDOH allows testing less frequently than once per year for certain contaminants such as lead and copper since the concentrations of these contaminants do not change frequently.
+In accordance with the federal Lead and Copper Rule Revisions (LCRR), our system has prepared a lead service line inventory.
+This inventory is available at: